 Building a new trailer is not so expensive.
 Sure, there is a cost to build for materials and tools, but overall, what you get for the price is outstanding.
 (I’m including the pride of ownership, the customization for your lifestyle, and the lifetime of great service in there, too.)
 However, things can get expensive when the project becomes truly unique.
 (It’s one of the reasons we provide so many options to choose from.)

 For example, this new system has 4 unique design areas.
 Each of them tackle a “normal” situation with an improved way of doing things.
 Unfortunately, 3 of these unique design areas require special parts — prototype parts — in order to build and test the concepts.
 Have you priced CNC prototypes?
 If not, get ready for sticker shock.

 The project economics don’t come as a surprise here.
 At Synthesis Engineering Services we deal with prototypes all the time — plastic, metal, 3D printing, etc..
 It’s just the normal processes for us.
 However, from a DIY perspective, most people are not willing to shell out $700 for 6 small metal parts to build something.
 The cost to build prototypes is high, so we’ll do it for you, then bring the ideas to production so you can buy them much cheaper.

-The design was done, then drawings and CAD models were sent out for quote.
-Some part costs came back pretty high, so we sat down and discussed ways for reduction.
+Once the design is complete, we send the drawings and CAD models out for quote.
+Some part costs come back pretty high, so we sit down and discuss ways for reduction.
 For this project, there are some conflicting goals — like weight and cost.
 Originally we wanted to make it with Aluminum, but for testing ideas and to save money, we decided to build in steel, even if it’s heavier.
-Steel is easier to modify and fabricate as we develop and hone the features.
+Steel is easier to modify and fabricate as we develop and hone the new features.

 Next, we looked at ways to reduce stress to eliminate high strength (high cost) materials.